Petrobras: Significantly Overvalued

 (Source: Q1 2017 press release)

 As you can see in the table below, Petroleo Brasileiro has the highest debt-to-equity ratio in the industry.
 The current amount of debt equals $115.1B, which is 10% lower than a year ago.
 The current debt-to-equity ratio is around 140%, which is a very high value.
 The interest coverage ratio has slightly improved but still stands at an unacceptably low level of 0.8x.
-This means that the company has not debt capacity to fund further growth.
+This means that the company has no debt capacity to fund further growth.
 The good news is that the company is trying to reduce the debt burden.
-In the last quarter's press release it is stated that:
+In the last quarter's press release, it is stated that:

 We have accounted the capital structure specifics in our DCF model presented later in the analysis.